 Many Proteins Orchestrate Replication at the Origin

 Eukaryotic replication follows many of the same principles as prokaryotic DNA replication, but because the genome is much larger and the chromosomes are linear rather than circular, the process requires more proteins and has a few key differences.
-Replication occurs simultaneously at multiple origins of replication along each chromosome.
-Initiator proteins recognize and bind to the origin, recruiting helicase to unwind the DNA double helix.
+First, unlike prokaryotes, replication in eukaryotes occurs simultaneously at multiple origins of replication along each chromosome.
+Initiator proteins recognize and bind to these origins and recruit helicase proteins to unwind the DNA double helix.
 At each point of origin, two replication forks form.
 Primase then adds short RNA primers to the single strands of DNA, which serve as a starting point for DNA polymerase to bind and begin copying the sequence.
-DNA can only be synthesized in the 5’ to 3’ direction, so replication of both strands from a single replication fork proceeds in two different directions.
-The leading strand is synthesized continuously, while the lagging strand is synthesized in short stretches 100-200 base pairs in length, called Okazaki fragments.
-Once the bulk of replication is complete, RNase enzymes remove the RNA primers and DNA ligase joins any gaps in the new strand.
+DNA can only be synthesized in the 5' to 3' direction, so replication of both strands from a single replication fork proceeds in two different directions.
+The leading strand is synthesized continuously, while the lagging strand is synthesized in short stretches of 100–200 base pairs in length, called Okazaki fragments.
+Once the bulk of replication is complete, RNase enzymes remove the RNA primers, DNA polymerase fills the gaps, and DNA ligase seals the gaps in the new strand.

 Telomeres Protect the Ends of the Chromosomes from Degradation